-Ms. Leung Chan Che Ming Miranda (梁陳智明女士), aged 66, was appointed as an independent non-executive Director with effect from 22 April 2019 and is primarily responsible for supervising and providing independent judgment to our Board.
+Ms. Leung Chan Che Ming Miranda (梁陳智明女士), aged 65, was appointed as an independent non-executive Director on 29 October 2018 and is primarily responsible for supervising and providing independent judgment to our Board.

 Prior to joining our Group, Ms. Leung started her career with MTR Corporation Limited (stock code: 0066), a public transport service company, the shares of which are listed on the Stock Exchange, as a public relations manager from August 1985 to January 1994.
 She then served as a corporate relations manager from February 1994 to December 2003 and as a general manager for corporate relations from January 2004 to January 2013.
 In January 2009, Ms. Leung was also appointed as a member of the executive committee for MTR Corporation Limited and remained in such position until her retirement in January 2013.